Home Warranty Statistics 2026: Market Size, Claim Rates & Industry Data

 How Big Is the Home Warranty Industry in 2026?

-The U.S. home warranty industry generated approximately $4.6 billion in revenue as of 2025–2026, making it one of the steadiest segments within the broader residential services market.
-When measured on a global scale, the home warranty service market was valued at $9.46 billion in 2025 and is projected to reach $14.92 billion by 2032, reflecting robust international growth.
+The U.S. home warranty industry generated approximately $4.6 billion in revenue in 2025, growing about 1.8% year over year, making it one of the steadiest segments within the broader residential services market.
+When measured on a global scale, the home warranty service market grew from $9.65 billion in 2025 to roughly $10.27 billion in 2026, and is projected to reach $13.28 billion by 2030, reflecting robust international growth.

 U.S. Market Growth Rate

-The domestic market grew at a compound annual rate of roughly 3.4% to 3.7% between 2018 and 2025 — steady, if modest.
+The domestic market grew at a compound annual rate of roughly 3.9% between 2020 and 2025, steady if modest.
 However, forward-looking projections are considerably more optimistic:

 Projection Period CAGR Notes

-The upswing in projected growth is being driven by rising homeownership rates, increasingly complex home systems, and growing consumer awareness of the financial risk that unexpected repairs pose.
-According to industry data, homeowners spend an estimated $2,500 to $6,000 annually on home repairs and maintenance — a figure that makes coverage increasingly appealing.
+The upswing in projected growth is being driven by rising homeownership costs, increasingly complex home systems, and growing consumer awareness of the financial risk that unexpected repairs pose.
+Seasonality and severe weather events, from winter cold snaps to major hurricanes, have also driven spikes in claims that are pushing providers to expand product lines like appliance-only plans and smart-appliance coverage.

 Pincher's Pro Tip

 Shop before your current plan renews.
-Home warranty providers frequently offer promotional pricing to new customers.
-Comparing plans annually could save you $100–$300 per year on the same or better coverage.
+Home warranty providers frequently offer promotional first-year pricing, and second-year premiums can jump 20% to 40% at auto-renewal.
+Comparing plans annually could save you $100 to $300 per year on the same or better coverage.

 Compare Home Warranty Options in Ohio